Appoint us as external data protection officer

 Q: When is a data protection officer required?

-A: According to the GDPR, a data protection officer is required from a certain number of employees or for certain types of data processing operations.
+A: A The data protection officer in accordance with the GDPR is required from a certain number of employees or for certain types of data processing operations.

 Q: When must a data protection officer be appointed?